robenkleene/design-references/davinci-resolve/davinci-resolve-effects.md

 # DaVinci Resolve Effects

-- Click the effects tab along the top
+- Choose the `Effects` tab along the top
+- Apply an effect to a clip by dragging it onto the clip
+- The effect's setting are in the inspector on the right (choose `Inspector` in the toolbar, then choose the `Effects` tab)

+## Glossary

+- `Effects` are applied to footage
+- `Generators` get added to the timeline

 ## Grid